project-hadron/discovery-capability/docs/index.rst

 **Project Hadron** is a selection of :ref:`capabilities<What are capabilities?>` that represent an encapsulated set of actions that act upon a given dataset.
-An example of this would be FeatureSelection, a capability class, encapsulates cleaning data by removing uninformative columns.
+An example of this would be FeatureSelection, a capability class, encapsulating cleaning data by removing uninformative columns.

 For a more in-depth view of **Project Hadron** read the section on :ref:`Why Project Hadron?` or jump straight to :ref:`Getting Started` once you have :ref:`installed<Installation>` the package.